JuPrgn/NNumberRec/README.md

 # NNumberRec - Neural Network Number Recognition

-This software can recognize hand written digits numbers using Neural Network from TINN library.
+This software can recognize hand written digits numbers using Neural Network from [TINN](https://github.com/glouw/tinn) library.

-This is a Qt graphical implementation based on TINN examples to play with NN on concrete cases.
+This is a Qt graphical implementation based on [TINN](https://github.com/glouw/tinn) examples to play with NN on concrete cases.

 **Work in progress**

----

 ## License